AavaGames/obsidian-rename-file-to-selection/README.md

-# obsidian-rename-to-selection
+# obsidian-rename-file-to-selection
 Rename your file to the current text selection.

 ## Commands
-### Rename Title to Selection
+### Rename File to Selection
-Uses the current selection / highlighted text in the active document to rename the file after sanitizing it.
+Uses the current selection / highlighted text in the active document to rename the active file after sanitizing it.

-##
+## Credits
-Uses [sanitize-filename-ts](https://github.com/hfour/sanitize-filename-ts) to sanitize selection for filenames.
+[sanitize-filename-ts](https://github.com/hfour/sanitize-filename-ts) - to sanitize selection for filenames

+## Donation
+If you'd like to buy me a cup of coffee, buy one of my games on [itch.io](https://aavagames.itch.io/).
+Cheers.